 Can you work, and be on holiday at the same time ?

-This is probably the no. 1 question we get asked.
+Probably the no. 1 question we get asked.

-What does that even mean ?
+What does the word holiday even mean ?

 Does Holiday mean… taking a break… being in the sun… loving life… travelling… feeling free.